daishisystems/Daishi.PaySharp/README.md

 ## FAQ
 **Does this library support C# Async?**
 > Yes, there are asynchronous equivalents of each synchronous method exposed by the SDK.

 **I get weird errors from PayPal**
 > Generally, PayPal issues intuitive error messages.
 Less intuitive error messages are usually returned as a result of uninitialized payload properties.
-In the case of SetExpressCheckout, scan through the properties in SetExpressCheckoutPayload and ensure that each property is set to an appropriate value.
+In the case of **SetExpressCheckout**, scan through the properties in ```SetExpressCheckoutPayload``` and ensure that each property is set to an appropriate value.

 **Can I Fork this project**
 > By all means.
 I’m happy to contribute to any extensions.

 **What’s next?**
 >An set of extensible components that make it easier for developers to create and augment objects proprietary to downstream systems, such as Fraud Prevention, Booking & Reservation, and Back-office Accounting systems.